 at 10 minutes:

-Depending on the brand of your candles, they should continue to burn about 3 hours.
+Depending on the brand of your candles, they should continue to burn for about 3 hours.

 To replace the candles simply slide out the loaf pan, replace the spent tealight with a new Lit tealight and return it to the spot beneath the pots.

 Some Notes: While this does generate quite a bit of heat, this is obviously NOT going to heat a 2500 square foot house.
-You can, however, use 2 of these set ups to keep an 10×12 room fairly comfortable if you light it as soon as the power goes out and avoid opening and closing doors, etc.
+You can, however, use 2 of these setups to keep a 10×12 room fairly comfortable if you light it as soon as the power goes out and avoid opening and closing doors, etc.